Australia Travel

 While the most common spoken language in Australia is English, there are more than 400 different spoken languages used in Australia.
 Of these, 167 are actively spoken Aboriginal and Torres Strait Islander languages.
 In fact, roughly a quarter of all Australians reported speaking a language other than English while at home.
 Like most places in the world, these languages will vary depending on which state in Australia you are visiting.

 If you are planning on visiting Australia from abroad and are fluent in English, you should have no issues with getting around the country.
 However, being sensitive to other cultures and knowing some key phrases in the languages spoken by the people who live where you are visiting is always encouraged.
-If you are planning a trip to Australia and would like to know which other languages are often spoken in the state(s) you will be visiting, I have included some helpful information for you to review below.
+Suppose you are planning a trip to Australia and would like to know which other languages are often spoken in the state(s) you will be visiting.
+In that case, I have included some helpful information to review below.

 New South Wales